Grants and Other Financial Assistance Programs: FY2014

 - Professional Development Sessions

 Grantees are expected to have personnel (coordinators, data entry staff, instructors, etc.) attend appropriate academic support professional development workshops and data training sessions.
 We welcome your input and feedback on the workshops.
-A schedule of sessions will be sent to grantees and posted to the Department's Academic Support website.

 - Additional Guidance